 - Articles of association

 Most applications receive approval within one business day, though high-risk nationals such as Pakistanis or Syrians may have to wait 3 to 5 days.
 Additionally, due diligence compliance checks can severely impact the application’s rejection or approval timeline.
+This approval signifies that the government has no objections to your proposed mainland company formation.

 Ready to take the next step?